Sarathi7777/SentimentWise/README.md

-# 🎯 SentimentWise
+# 🎯 SentiWise

-SentimentWise is a modern web application for analyzing sentiment across different sources - URLs, hashtags, and text.
+SentiWise is a modern web application for analyzing sentiment across different sources - URLs, hashtags, and text.
 Built with Next.js, FastAPI, and TextBlob, it features a beautiful dark theme UI with glass morphism effects.

 🌐 **[Live Demo](https://sentiment-wise.vercel.app/)**